dghorai/flower-recognization-deeplearning/README.md

 - roses total count: 641
 - daisy total count: 633

-I have trained a Convolutional Neural Network (CNN) to predict the 5 types of flowers using the flower recognization dataset mentioned in the above.
+I have trained a convolutional neural network (CNN) to predict the 5 types of flowers using the flower recognition dataset mentioned above.
-The flower images were first preprocessed and resize into a fixed image size to train the machine learning model.
-After the model training, the best model training accuracy was about 68% and validation accuracy was about 66% .
-These accuracy can be further improved by adding more datasets and enhancing CNN layers along with working on following options, such as image enhancement and feature extraction, fine-tune on data augmentation, transfer learning on VGG model, etc.
+The flower images were first preprocessed and resized into a fixed image size to train the machine learning model.
+After the model training, the best model training accuracy was about 68%, and the validation accuracy was about 66%.
+These accuracy levels can be further improved by adding more datasets and enhancing CNN layers, along with working on the following options: image enhancement and feature extraction, fine-tuning data augmentation, transfer learning on the VGG model, etc.